open-voice-interoperability/website/site/content/voice_interoperability_form/_index.md

   before continuing with fulfilment processing.   <br><br> <strong>Workshop goal:</strong>  to explore various approaches for implementing interoperability of voice applications within and across platforms. <br><br>
-  Specifically, we solicit descriptions for <br><br>
+  Specifically, presentations will cover: <br><br>
    • How one voice application invokes another voice application<br>
    • How control is passed among cooperating voice applications<br>
    • How data and context is shared among cooperating voice applications<br>
    • Other topics related to interoperating voice applications<br>
   <br><br> The Open Voice Network will use knowledge from this workshop to
-  assist it in designing a standards-based approach to voice application interoperability. <br><br> Tentative schedule: <br><br> <strong>30 April 2021:</strong>   Proposal submittal deadline (<strong>Submissions are now closed</strong>)<br> <strong>21 May 2021:</strong>    Presenters are
+  assist in designing a standards-based approach to voice application interoperability. <br><br> Tentative schedule: <br><br> <strong>30 April 2021:</strong>   Proposal submittal deadline (<strong>Submissions are now closed</strong>)<br> <strong>21 May 2021:</strong>    Presenters are